-Researchers in the School embrace theoretically-informed empirical research, from a platform of six discipline-specific departments.
-Alongside the big three social sciences (of Economics, Politics and Sociology), Social Statistics is a key element of our research and teaching strategy affording us an international comparative advantage in quantitative research methods and techniques accompanying fundamental pedagogic research in “statistical literacy”.
+Researchers in the School embrace theoretically-informed empirical research, from a platform of eight departments.
+Alongside the big three social sciences (Economics, Politics and Sociology), Social Statistics is a key element of our research and teaching strategy, giving us an international comparative advantage in quantitative research methods and techniques accompanying fundamental pedagogic research in “statistical literacy”.

 Fees and benefits

 Scholars may visit for one semester, one year, or for a few weeks.
 Scholars are expected to be fully self-funding.

-The School is strongly committed to promoting equality and diversity.
-Our Visiting Scholars programme aims to be as inclusive as possible, and we welcome applications from scholars from all backgrounds and career stages who will be able to pursue high-quality research and engage fruitfully with existing researchers within the School.
+We are strongly committed to promoting equality and diversity.
+Our programme aims to be as inclusive as possible, and we welcome applications from scholars from all backgrounds and career stages who will be able to pursue high-quality research and engage with existing researchers within the School.

 How to apply

 - If you wish to apply as a visiting scholar you must be sponsored by a School-based researcher.
-Ideally you will have a connection with a scholar already in place.
+Ideally, you will have a connection with a scholar already in place.

-- Normally applications will be considered twice per year: July (either for the coming full academic year or Autumn semester) and in November (for a Spring semester only).
-Applications outside this time will be considered only in exceptional circumstances.
+- Normally applications will be considered twice per year: July (either for the coming full academic year or autumn semester) and in November (for a spring semester only).
+Applications outside this time will only be considered in exceptional circumstances.

 Please submit your completed application form and supporting documents at least 8 weeks before your intended visit.